Wednesday, November 01, 2017

 The CryptO'pinion?

-Also, I love how it doesn't take itself too seriously and the fact I can try my luck against a Terminator is kinda cool.
-It's obvious that a lot of hard work and love went into its production - and all during the twilight years which is extra impressive.
+Also, I love how it doesn't take itself too seriously, and the fact that I can try my luck against a Terminator is kinda cool.
+It's obvious that a lot of hard work and love went into its production - and all during the twilight years.
 Beating the hell out of digitised guys is a great way to spend a couple of hours!!
 Play this.

 1. Just saw Atari Legend's recent vid on this game and I figured you'd have a write up also!
 This game game gets a lot of love by the ST community even if they aren't into fighting games.
 I could image the impact this had for you guys back in the day. ---RetroPuffer